gaoteng-git/EverMemOS/README.md

 Memory construction layer: builds structured, retrievable long-term memory from raw conversation data.

-- Core elements
+- **Core elements**
-  - ⚛️ Atomic memory unit MemCell: the core structured unit distilled from conversations for downstream organization and reference
+  - ⚛️ **Atomic memory unit MemCell**: the core structured unit distilled from conversations for downstream organization and reference
-  - 🗂️ Multi-level memory: integrate related fragments by theme and storyline to form reusable, hierarchical memories
+  - 🗂️ **Multi-level memory**: integrate related fragments by theme and storyline to form reusable, hierarchical memories
-  - 🏷️ Multiple memory types: covering episodes, profiles, preferences, relationships, semantic knowledge, basic facts, and core memories
+  - 🏷️ **Multiple memory types**: covering episodes, profiles, preferences, relationships, semantic knowledge, basic facts, and core memories

-- Workflow
+- **Workflow**
-  1. MemCell extraction: identify key information in conversations to generate atomic memories
+  1. **MemCell extraction**: identify key information in conversations to generate atomic memories
-  2. Memory construction: integrate by theme and participants to form episodes and profiles
+  2. **Memory construction**: integrate by theme and participants to form episodes and profiles
-  3. Storage and indexing: persist data and build keyword and semantic indexes to support fast recall
+  3. **Storage and indexing**: persist data and build keyword and semantic indexes to support fast recall

 ### 🔎 Memory Perception

 Memory perception layer: quickly recalls relevant memories for a query and reasons over them.

-- Retrieval strategies
+- **Retrieval strategies**
-  - 🔎 Keyword retrieval: exact matching for explicit terms and short phrases
+  - 🔎 **Keyword retrieval**: exact matching for explicit terms and short phrases
-  - 🧭 Semantic retrieval: recall paraphrases and semantically similar expressions
+  - 🧭 **Semantic retrieval**: recall paraphrases and semantically similar expressions
-  - 🧪 Hybrid retrieval: parallel multi-channel recall with fusion and deduplication for both stability and coverage
+  - 🧪 **Hybrid retrieval**: parallel multi-channel recall with fusion and deduplication for both stability and coverage
-  - 📊 Reranking: a lightweight model reorders candidates by relevance to further improve the top results
+  - 📊 **Reranking**: a lightweight model reorders candidates by relevance to further improve the top results

-- Reasoning fusion
+- **Reasoning fusion**
   - 🧠 Feed the recalled memories together with the current context into the model to produce more coherent and traceable responses

 💡 Through the loop of "Memory Construction → Retrieval/Reranking → Reasoning Fusion", the system always "thinks with memory".